MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-process-purchase-returns-cancellations.md

 8. Select the lines that you would like to copy to the new document.

     > [!NOTE]
-    >  If you use Ctrl+A to select all lines, all lines within the filter you have set are copied, but the **Show Reversible Quantity Only** filter is ignored.
+    >  If you use <kbd>Ctrl</kbd>+<kbd>A</kbd> to select all lines, all lines within the filter you have set are copied, but the **Show Reversible Quantity Only** filter is ignored.
 For example, suppose you have filtered the lines to a particular document number with two lines, one of which has already been returned.
-Even if the **Show Reversible Quantity Only** field is selected, if you press Ctrl+A to copy all lines, both lines are copied, instead of only the one that has not yet been reversed.
+Even if the **Show Reversible Quantity Only** field is selected, if you select <kbd>Ctrl</kbd>+<kbd>A</kbd> to copy all lines, both lines are copied, instead of only the one that has not yet been reversed.

 9. Choose the **OK** button to copy the lines to the new document.